salemkode/salemkode.github.io/src/content/project/flipstarter.md

 ---
-title: 'flipstarter'
+title: flipstarter
-description: 'Working on the Flip Starter project to fix problems and add new features'
+description: Working on the Flip Starter project to fix problems and add new features
-image: '/media_upload/flipstarter.png'
+image: /media_upload/flipstarter.png
+date: 2021-11-16T13:53:22.245Z
 ---

 ## Page of my Flipstarter development work